morgant/mlvwmrc/README.md

 ### .restartrc

 Contains a `RestartFunction` block which can be modified to run commands upon init or reload of MLVWM.

+### .Xdefaults

+Contains default X(7) resources, mostly `#include` lines which import individual application-specific X resources configurations found in `.mlvwm/Xresources/`.
+It simplifies the inclusion of all mlvwmrc X resources at once as the user can edit their own `~/.Xdefaults` to append the following line:

+`#import ".mlvwm/.Xdefaults"`

+Alternatively, once can manually merge them with their own configuration by running the following:

+`xrdb -merge "$HOME/.mlvwm/.Xdefaults"`

 ### VirtualDesktops